-California Kaiser Mental Health Workers Launch Strike, Problems 'Keep Getting Worse'
+California Kaiser Mental Health Workers Launch Strike; Problems 'Keep Getting Worse'

 "We apologize for any inconvenience caused by this unnecessary strike.
 We believe that NUHW's repeated call for short strikes is disruptive to patient access, operational care and service and is frankly irresponsible," the emailed statement from spokeswoman Allie Furey said.

-Furey added that Kaiser has been working with an external, neutral mediator to reach a collective bargaining agreement with the health care workers union.
+Furey added that Kaiser has been working with an external, neutral mediator to reach a collective bargaining agreement with the health care workers' union.
 According to Furey, the mediator recently delivered a proposed compromise to both sides.
 While she said it was being seriously considered by Kaiser, "the union has rejected it and announced plans to strike instead of working through the mediated process."

 Monday's start of the strike marks a little over a year since the last time Kaiser mental health employees took to the streets.
 That strike also lasted five days.
 Union officials say clinicians have been working without a contract for more than a year.